jiannapark/PoetryChat/README.md

 # PoetryChat

-PoetryChat is an iOS Chat App (WIP) that generates poems based on text messages sent.
+PoetryChat is an iOS chat app (WIP) that generates poems based on text messages sent.

 Built with React Native and Cloud Firestore as part of Fullstack Academy's 2004-GHP-NY solo stackathon project.